Buenos Aires in 3 days

 How to enjoy Buenos Aires in 3 days

-Group your time by neighborhood.
-Pair La Boca with San Telmo for colorful culture, dedicate another day to Recoleta and Palermo for architecture and parks, then explore neighborhoods for local character.
+Group time by district to keep travel smooth.
+Pair La Boca with San Telmo for colorful streets and tango culture, then explore Recoleta for grand architecture and cafes.

 Logistics & practical tips for Buenos Aires